Achieve by design, not by accident

 Operating Model Development

-Dramatically accelerate your operations by aligning Supply Chain strategy with business plans while defining processes requirements using global standards for performance, process, practices and people.
+Drastically accelerate your operations by aligning Supply Chain strategy with business plans while defining process requirements using global standards for performance, process, practices, and people.

 SCOR® is a process reference model.